30 Rock: Reunion special

 On June 16, 2020, NBC announced that it would produce a one-off, hour-long reunion special, which premiered on July 16.
-The hour-long special aired with no commercial interruptions, but featured promotions and tie-ins for programs airing across NBCUniversal properties (including its new streaming platform Peacock) for the 2020-21 television season — effectively acting as a substitute for a physical upfronts presentation due to the COVID-19 pandemic.
-The special was produced with the involvement of NBCUniversal Creative Partnerships.
+The hour-long special aired with no commercial interruptions, but featured promotions and tie-ins for programs airing across NBCUniversal properties (including its new streaming platform Peacock) for the 2020–21 television season — effectively acting as a substitute for a physical upfronts presentation due to the COVID-19 pandemic.
 The same day, an accompanying online summit for media and advertisers included an early screening of the special, while the special became available on Peacock and aired on other NBCUniversal cable networks on July 17.
 A number of major NBC affiliate groups declined to air the special, citing concerns over its aim to be a vehicle for promoting NBCUniversal's cable networks and Peacock.

-Home media
+Syndication and home media

+It was announced in 2009 that off-network syndication rights for 30 Rock had been acquired by Comedy Central and WGN America for about $800,000 an episode.
+The show began airing on the two networks as well as in local broadcast syndication in September 2011.

 Universal Studios Home Entertainment released all seven seasons on DVD in addition to releasing a complete collection bundle.
 The complete DVD and Blu-ray sets were released through Mill Creek Entertainment on April 21, 2020.